BenGriffith/tollway-traffic/README.md

 The purpose of Tollway Traffic is to simulate the generation of streaming data that can be used for various/learning purposes.

-In the United States, when entering a tollway cameras will take a picture of each vehicle's license plate, and that information is used to identify the registered owner of the vehicle along with vehicle metadata such as make, model, year, category, color or VIN.
+In the United States, when entering a tollway cameras will take a picture of each vehicle's license plate, and that information is used to identify the registered owner of the vehicle along with vehicle metadata such as make, model, year.

 Tollway traffic generates a payload made up of the following properties: